GabyUSTC/lds-homepage/content/authors/weiliu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Wei Liu (刘威) is a Master student in LDS.
+Wei Liu is a Master student in LDS.
 He is supervised by Prof. Xiangnan He.